cajanegra1/resume/README.md

 # Employment and Education

+## 2020-Present | Senior Computational Biologist | Freenome
+Working on ML modeling of methylation and epigenetic signals for detection of early signs of disease in blood.

 ## 2018-2020 | Senior Computational Biologist | 10x Genomics
 Wrote software to help unravel biology and human health.
 Developer for the single cell ATAC product [(<code>cellranger-atac</code>)](https://support.10xgenomics.com/single-cell-atac/software/overview/welcome) and the Visium/Spatial Transcriptomics product [(<code>spaceranger</code>)](https://support.10xgenomics.com/spatial-gene-expression/software/overview/welcome), implemented in Python and Rust.